 - Grow collaborative partnerships and community engagement

-- Provide positive environment and incentives for faculty development and collaboration
+- Provide a positive environment and incentives for faculty development and collaboration

-- Continue to foster partnerships with external stakeholders in the region (e.g. Wright Patterson Air Force Base, US EPA, and outside of Ohio (e.g., National Laboratories, Smithsonian Institution)
+- Continue to foster partnerships with external stakeholders in the region (e.g. Wright-Patterson Air Force Base, U.S. Environmental Protection Agency, and outside of Ohio (e.g., National Laboratories, Smithsonian Institution)

 - Encourage and support increased participation of faculty and students in community service and leadership.